skills/communicate-using-markdown/README.md

 1. As you did before, edit the file in this pull request.
 1. In the file, add the correct Markdown for your image of choice.
 Don't forget to include alt-text!
-1. Use the **Preview** tab to check your markdown formatting
+1. Use the **Preview** tab to check your markdown formatting.
 1. Commit your changes.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>